rocketlabdelta/rocketlabdelta.com/_posts/2020-06-21-rail-guides.md

 ## Placement

 While most rockets only have one launch lug, rockets need _at least_ two rail guides[^4].
-The [original recommendation from Blacksky][24] was to mount one at the base of the rocket and the other 1&ndash;2 caliber below the center of gravity.
+The [original recommendation from Blacksky][24] was to mount one at the base of the rocket and the other 1&ndash;2 calibers below the center of gravity.
 This method is [casually endorsed by John Coker][25], and it's what I've always done (because I followed the instructions that came with my first rail guides).
 There are other opinions too: